Mike Belloise: Notable bouts during world featherweight title reign

 The following month, the new titleholder battled Dave Crowley in a ten-round bout that ended in a draw.
 Belloise went on to successfully defend the NYSAC world featherweight championship with a knockout of Dave Crowley at Madison Square Garden on September 3, 1936.

 In October 1936, the featherweight champion challenged Henry Armstrong for the California-Mexico world featherweight title at the Olympic Auditorium in Los Angeles.
 He went the ten-round distance with the highly touted Armstrong and lost by points.
 In their 1937 rematch at Madison Square Garden, he suffered a TKO loss at the hands of Armstrong, who was making his East Coast debut.

 Losing the NYSAC world featherweight championship, August 1937

 He was stripped of the 126-pound title by the New York State Athletic Commission on August 10, 1937.

 Belloise notably defeated an unbeaten Petey Scalzo at the New York Coliseum in April 1938.

 Title match with Joey Archibald, October 1938

 After Henry Armstrong vacated, Belloise failed to win his attempt for the vacant NYSAC world featherweight title against Joey Archibald at St. Nicholas Arena in October 1938.

+Belloise was rated fifth in the featherweight division in The Ring magazine's 1938 annual rankings, which appeared in the February 1939 issue.
+In 1941, he held the eighth position among featherweights in the annual ratings of The Ring.